SwingGuy1024/Blog/JavaOptionalMisuse.md

 The first use is needlessly verbose, and seems to be done just to avoid ever using the `null` keyword in the code, as if it's use is now taboo.
 But the second use of Optional is more interesting.
 It's necessary not because they're doing functional programming, but because someone wrote a method that takes an Optional as a parameter.

 Why would anyone do this?
 Probably because Optional is being used to address a flaw in the language design.
+I call this the Nullness Flaw, and it's responsible for much of the misuse of Java's Optional class.
+## The Nullness Flaw
-The flaw is this: There's no way to specify which of an API's parameters and return values are allowed to be null.
+The Nullness Flaw is this: There's no way to specify which of an API's parameters and return values are allowed to be null.
 It may be mentioned in the javadocs, but most developers don't even write javadocs for their code, and not many will check the javadocs as they write.
 So this leads to a lot of code like this:

     void someMethod(Widget widget, List<Integer> data) {
       if (widget != null) {